arista-netdevops-community/cvp-snmp-container/README.md

 The following files needs the be modified:
 * snmpd-primary.conf
 * snmpd-secondary.conf
 * snmpd-tertiary.conf

-By default, the configuration file has the following content (using v2c "testing" community string, and v3 arista user):
+By default, the configuration files have the following content (using v2c "testing" community string, and v3 arista user):
 ```
 # Global information
 sysname "arista-cvp-server-1"